joe-io/kicking-it-with-kubernetes/hellok8s/README.md

 The good people who wrote the ingress-nginx controller also supplied the config needed to install it locally.
 Running the above two commands installed and configured k8s for ingress.
 If you run `kubectl get all --namespace ingress-nginx` you will see that the above commands configured a Pod, a Deployment, a ReplicaSet, and a Service in it's own namespace.
 This started an nginx container and configured k8s to accept external requests (from localhost).

-Now that an ingress contrller is in place, we can tie the ingress service and our api service together allowing our internal api service to accept requests from external clients.
+Now that an ingress controller is in place, we can tie the ingress service and our api service together allowing our internal api service to accept requests from external clients.

 Create a new file in the api directory called `ingress.yaml` and add the following configuration to it.